HareeshwarKarthikeyan/Unlocking-PC-with-RFID-and-Arduino/README.md

 # Unlocking-PC-with-RFID-and-Arduino

-The Video can be found in the link below https://drive.google.com/open?id=1PLa1inOfgFwBNtJ4YullqEBVYvuatjPh
+The demonstration video of the setup can be found in the link below https://drive.google.com/open?id=1PLa1inOfgFwBNtJ4YullqEBVYvuatjPh